 Top off your day in Kanawaza with some shopping and a delicious Japanese meal downtown in the evening.
 Stay two nights in Kanazawa.

-⇒ Read next: The Best Things To Do In Kanazawa
+⇒ Read more: What To See And Do In Kanazawa – Kanazawa Itinerary

 Where To Stay In Kanazawa